Category: Transient Plane Source

 Author(s): Jan Georg Henriksen

-Keywords: density, Glass beads, Helium, Hot Disk, Metal organic framework (MOF), Nitrogen, Particle Diameter, porosity, Spiral sensor, Thermal Conductivity, Thermal conductivity instruments, Transient plane source (TPS), Transient plane source (TPS) method
+Keywords: density, Glass beads, Helium, Metal organic framework (MOF), Nitrogen, Particle Diameter, porosity, Spiral sensor, Thermal Conductivity, Thermal conductivity instruments, Transient plane source (TPS), Transient plane source (TPS) method

 Reference: Master’s Thesis, Norwegian University of Science and Technology (2013)